lewis-revill/wheele-depth-perception/README.md

 #### Implementation

 This project is implemented as a library with two main modules: 'Search' and 'Depth'.
 Headers are found in 'include/wdp' and sources in 'lib/'.
+Currently the library is a header-only implementation.

 Functionality required to find matching neighbourhoods can be found in the 'Search' module, while the functionality to calculate depth information from the displacement of pixels can be found in the 'Depth' module.